Is 2022 the year you finally take action on your dreams and launch a new career?

 Coursera Plus gives you unlimited access to more than 90% of the available Courses, Guided Projects, Specializations and Professional Certificates.
 It allows for flexible learning and would certainly save you money if you’re sure to gobble up multiple courses in one year.

-I’ve completed a couple of audited Coursera courses in the past.
+I’ve completed a couple of audited Coursera courses myself in the past.
 Now, I’m hankering after many of the popular ideas on this list and can’t wait to sign up.
 My only problem is which one shall I choose first?

 Millions of people have already benefited from Coursera’s online learning platform.